Spark-love/Ignite/docs/policies/expenses.md

 ## Education

-You can expense things like courses and books that are directly related to your job or position at Cal.com, including future job positions you may be going for within the company.
-You can request the purchase of any of these by asking Bailey or Peer.
+You can expense things like courses and books that are directly related to your job or position at Spark, including future job positions you may be going for within the company.
+You can request the purchase of any of these by asking Rada or Aman.

 ## Uploading your documentation

 Ramp makes it super easy to upload receipts and submit memos for each of your transactions.

-For all transactions above $75 USD, you must upload an invoice.
+For all transactions above $10 USD, you must upload an invoice.

 For transactions under that limit, we require either an invoice or if it’s obvious by the statement descriptor what it’s for (e.g. Grammarly), then a detailed memo will suffice.
 If it says something like “Best Buy”, which could be any number of products, we’ll need a receipt.